Is There New Physics Beyond 30 TeV in the BOAT?: LIV signatures from AGN observations with future gamma-ray detectors

-\paragraph{Closing remark: LIV signatures from AGN observation with SWGO.} Active galactic nuclei (AGNs) satisfy the condition of having hard and bright spectra, making them good candidates for LIV studies, besides GRBs.
+Active galactic nuclei (AGNs) satisfy the condition of having hard and bright spectra, making them good candidates for LIV studies, besides GRBs.
 Blazar (jetted AGN with jet pointing at our line of sight) PKS 2155-304 ($z=0.116$) is a south sky source that has been observed by both H.E.S.S. and MAGIC in the VHE gamma-ray range~\cite{Aharonian:2007ig,MAGIC:2012iui}.
-Because of its position, it is a good candidate for LIV studies with future-generation facilities such as SWGO, similar in sensitivity to LHAASO, located in the southern hemisphere.
+Because of its position, it is a good candidate for LIV studies with future-generation facilities located in the southern hemisphere such as CTAO South and SWGO.

 In~\autoref{fig:pks}, we show an observational prospect for the LIV-induced spectrum of PKS 2155-304 considering attenuation by the EBL~\cite{Saldana-Lopez:2020qzx} and CMB.
 The intrinsic spectrum is taken from the \textit{Fermi}-LAT catalogue (4FGL-DR4)~\cite{Fermi-LAT:2022byn}, which corresponds to an extrapolation to observations of steady emissions in the $50\,\text{MeV}-1\,\text{TeV}$ energy range, modeled with a LogParabola (LP).
 However, this extrapolation is unrealistic for multi-TeV energies.
-Following~\cite{CTAO_AGN_inprep} we add an exponential cutoff (ECLP) at 10~TeV.
-Given the SWGO 1-year and 5-year estimated sensitivities, we conclude that the estimated intrinsic flux of PKS~2155-304 is not above detection threshold for LIV-induced effect even for $\Lambda > 10^{-7}\,E_\mathrm{Pl}$.
+Following~\cite{CTAO_AGN_inprep} we add an exponential cutoff (ECLP) at 10~TeV that accounts for possible suppression of emissions at higher energies caused by the intrinsic spectrum curvature and/or Klein-Nishina effects.
+Given SWGO 1 year, and CTAO South 50 hours estimated sensitivities, we conclude that the estimated intrinsic flux of PKS~2155-304 is not above detection threshold for LIV-induced effect for $\Lambda \gtrsim 10^{-7}\,\mathrm{E}_{pl}$.
 Nevertheless, states of increasing flux, frequent for this source \cite{HESS:2004pzz} and AGNs in general, place this class of targets among the suitable candidates to explore the quadratic subluminal LIV parameter space.